chrisclarke01/ultimate-lineup-picker/README.md

 ## Planned Improvements

-- [ ] Update algorithm to find bookmakers with all markets necessary to calculate player points instead of just the first bookmaker
+- [ ] Update algorithm to find bookmakers with all markets necessary to calculate player points instead of just the first bookmaker.
+TODO: VERIFY THIS CHANGE!

 - [ ] Add ability to Super Flex (use QB as FLEX)
 - [ ] Allow users to pick PPR, half-PPR, and Standard scoring